Rishabhravindra/jobdrop/README.md

 **1) Right now the server that received job requests and the queue that executes requests run in the same process.
 If I sent a lot of requests for urls with long downloads this could crash both the REST server and job queue processing at once.
 How would you solve for this?**

+I would implement a Node.js cluster module to run different processes.
+A master process would be created to assign tasks to its child processes.
+One process could involve assigning the worker to request data from the user provided URLs, while another process could involve searching up job statuses/results from the mongo collection.
+This way, the processes would be running separately while sharing resources like the port and database.
+Added benefits of using clusters involve faster application, and more sclable server for future releases.

 **2) How would you test your system?**